Miley Cyrus & Her Dead Petz: Impact

 The surprise release of Miley Cyrus & Her Dead Petz caused mixed reactions among critics and fans, but Cyrus was praised for her pursuit of artistic freedom.
 Some critics applauded Cyrus's choice to release the record for free online outside her multi-album contract with RCA Records.
-Billboard's Tatiana Cirisiano said Cyrus made "a bold and potentially lethal move for any artist today, let alone a pop star in 2015".
+Billboards Tatiana Cirisiano said Cyrus made "a bold and potentially lethal move for any artist today, let alone a pop star in 2015".
 The project was recognized for "asserting that pop stars, too, should be afforded the freedom to experiment with one-offs - while they certainly can use the 'era' model if it serves their artistry best, not every release must connote the beginning of a heavily-promoted album cycle and matching persona".
 Dead Petz has been considered "a predecessor of today's rule-breaking, tradition-flipping pop scene".

 Nolan Feeney from Time called the project "one of the most prominent surprise releases" since Beyoncé's 2013 self-titled album.
 The journalist noted: "Cyrus does the musical equivalent of pivoting away from the cameras' gaze in search of something more fulfilling.
 The songs may not satisfy listeners the same way, but the process behind them is fascinating to watch.
 Even when Cyrus isn't demanding our attention, she manages to hold it anyway".
 Writing for Consequence Of Sound, Sasha Geffen said: "if the world’s still looking — and Cyrus made sure they were looking — why not give them something to look at?
 Dead Petz succeeds as a spectacle, even if it collapses under the weight of its own irreverence".

 In her review for Pitchfork, Meaghan Garvey wrote: "In a way, Dead Petz is a fascinating milemarker of pop music in the post-album, post-Internet era: a major pop album that lands with a splash, then sinks like a brick, as ephemeral as the Tumblr culture Cyrus draws from.
 Maybe that’s the most visionary aspect of Dead Petz: it feels like it was built to disintegrate."
 Reviewing the album for NME, Nick Levine said that it was "the weirdest album made by a massive pop star in recent memory" and "an essential listen".
-The album has been applauded by musicians Troye Sivan, Anthony Green, and Charli XCX.
+Miley Cyrus & Her Dead Petz helped Cyrus earn a nomination for Outstanding Music Artist at the 2016 GLAAD Media Awards.
+The album has been applauded by musicians Troye Sivan, Anthony Green, Courtney Act, and Charli XCX.
+In 2025, on Pitchfork's My Perfect 10 social media series singer Cobrah chose Miley Cyrus & Her Dead Petz as the record she gives a 10 score.